crittermike/personal-blog/src/pages/ramblings/git-snippets.md

   - tools
 ---

-"This is the post that I'll use as a living dumping ground for random useful git snippets that I come across.
+This is the post that I'll use as a living dumping ground for random useful git snippets that I come across.
 Enjoy!

 Use git blame to see when a change was REALLY made, as opposed to just a whitespace or copy/paste commit: